WojtekWaga/WojtekWaga.github.io/index.md

 ---

 <div id="describe-text">
-	<p>This is a simple blog about programming, software architecture and other stuff.</p>
+	<p>This is a blog about programming, software architecture and other stuff.</p>
 </div>